rhinstaller/anaconda/tests/README.rst

 Changing workflow file by attacker
 __________________________________

-Because test description is part of the repository attackers may change workflow files by creating PR to do their malicious attack.
+Because test description is part of the repository, attackers may change workflow files by creating PR to do their malicious attack.
 Because of that we are using ``pull_request_target`` instead of ``pull_request`` trigger.
 The main difference is that ``pull_request_target`` will run your PR tests on the target branch not on your PR branch.
 So workflow configuration has to be merged first to apply workflow changes.
-This has to be set on all workflow files in all branches otherwise we are vulnerable because attackers could change existing workflow files to use our runners even for branches where they are not normally used.
+This has to be set on all workflow files in all branches, otherwise attackers could change existing workflow files to use our runners even for branches where they are not normally used.
 Unfortunately, self-hosted runners can’t be bound to the branch, they are bound to the repo.

 How can I change the workflow
 _____________________________